psoloway/puppetlabs-tomcat/README.md

 ####Java

 You must have Java installed to use the tomcat module.
-Older versions of Tomcat require Java 6 or newer.
-The latest version of Tomcat needs Java 7 or newer.
+Java 6 is required for installing older versions of Tomcat; the latest version requires Java 7 or newer.

 ####Stdlib